aymanesarrar/aymanesarrar/README.md

 # Hey, I am Aymane!
 Great to see you here! <img src="/src/wave.gif" width="30px">

 <img src="/src/header_.png">
 I am Aymane Sarrar, currently studying at 1337 (42 network), I am a Tech enthusiast, learning about everything related to full stack development & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-When I am not coding, you'll find me playing games or maybe depressed who knows :)
+When I am not coding, you'll find me playing games who knows :)

 Find out more about me & feel free to connect with me here: